ingo/ingo.github.io/_recipes/authentic_greek_tzatziki.md

 title: Authentic Greek Tzatziki
 ---

 The key is draining the yogurt to achieve an ultra-smooth, spreadable texture accented by fresh garlic, olive oil, vinegar and mint.
 The garlic, olive oil and mint take it to another level versus store-bought.
 Serve with warm pita and vegetables.
-This tzatziki is in a whole different league than store-bought.

 ### Ingredients